AdaCore/spark2014/language_design/source/globalparam.rst

 Legality Rules
 ^^^^^^^^^^^^^^
+where

+   A moded item must be the name of a *global varable*, a *formal parameter*, a subcomponent of a *global variable or a *formal parameter*, or a *data abstraction*

 #.
 A ``global_aspect`` is an ``expression`` and must satisfy the Ada syntax.
 The non-terminals of the ``global_aspect`` grammar, except ``global_specification`` and ``mode_selector``, are also ``expressions``.
 #.
 An ``aspect_specification`` of a subprogram may have at most one ``global_aspect``.